 And we’ve added party school to celebrate the birthday of a beloved author.

 We also have “Party School” after each Arrow book we finish.
 This is in the form of our Book Clubs.
 One of the most asked questions I get is “How do you plan book clubs?”
-So, here are the steps to forming a book club that lays out each step in the process.
+I have a detailed article on the steps to forming a book club that lays out each step in the process.

 There is no right or wrong way to host a book club.
 The goal is for the kids to have fun and become excited about the next book on their reading journey.

 Inviting a Relaxing Atmosphere into your home with the Brave Writer Lifestyle.

 This is how we implement the Brave Writer Lifestyle in our home.
 In your home, it may not look like this.
 The most important part of the Brave Writer Lifestyle is connecting with your kids and creating a relaxed, inviting atmosphere in your home.
 When you connect with your kids, the Big Juicy Conversations come easier and more frequently.
 The language of your family becomes richer.

 Have questions about implementing the Brave Writer Lifestyle in your home?
 Comment below and I will be happy to answer.